seattlecoderdojo/RetroGamingWorkshop/week3/readme.md

 ![Alien Sprite Sheet](https://github.com/seattlecoderdojo/RetroGamingWorkshop/blob/master/week3/assets/readme/aliensheet.png?raw=true)

 Those are 5 frames of an animation of one of the bad guys in our game, the alien we made above.
 Notice they're right on top of each other.
 Some sprite sheet makers will go side to side, some top to bottom, some will try to go more square with multiple rows.
-I've found that [ZeroSprites.com](http://zerosprites.com/) and their top to bottom sheets were the easiest to get right.
+I've found that [ZeroSprites.com](http://zerosprites.com/) and their top to bottom sheets were the easiest to get right with Phaser.

 So in the `week3` folder, you'll see a folder called `experiments`, and in that a folder called `sprite-sheet`.
 Open it.